CatalystDevOrg/Catalyst/README.md

 </a>

 ## Packages
+**Note**: Packaging isn't my highest priority right now.
+If you're using Linux, consider using the official AppImage.
+The Flatpak will get an occasional update here and there.
 Here are the Linux distributions that have Catalyst in their repositories: \
 [![Packaging status](https://repology.org/badge/vertical-allrepos/catalyst-browser.svg)](https://repology.org/project/catalyst-browser/versions)
 ## Official Binaries/Packages